 Departmental Mentoring Program

 UTSA recognizes the critical role that disciplinary mentors play in the success of faculty.
-In order to ensure that all assistant professors (and newly hired associate professors) receive strong support in building their careers and locating resources and opportunities to develop as scholars and instructors, Faculty Success supports Departmental Mentoring.
+In order to ensure that all faculty receive strong support in building their careers and locating resources and opportunities to develop as scholars and instructors, Faculty Success supports Departmental Mentoring.

-- Senior faculty are encouraged to complete the Becoming a Mentor Training in order to strengthen their mentoring skills.
+- Mentoring Training is encouraged for all senior faculty at UTSA in order to strengthen their mentoring skills.
 Based on curriculum created by the Center for the Improvement of Mentored Experiences in Research, housed at the University of Wisconsin, Becoming a Mentor @ UTSA is designed to explore what mentoring is and isn’t, the core competencies of becoming an effective mentor, and how to implement a mentoring program within colleges, departments and research teams.

 Upcoming Becoming a Mentor Training Sessions

 Please contact Judith.Verdon@utsa.edu for questions about the Becoming a Mentor program.

 - Faculty Success will monitor the implementation of departmental mentoring plans and ensure that all new early career faculty are being matched with mentors and having strong mentoring experiences.

 - Faculty success will provide check-ins with mentors and mentees in new relationships to help provide guidance and assistance and to assess what is working and provide tools and ideas for how to work within mentoring relationships.